Speaker of the Parliament of the Republic of Fiji

 The Secretary-General to Parliament is responsible to the Speaker for the efficient, effective and economical management of Parliament.
 As well as being chief executive of the parliamentary administration, the Secretary- General is also the principal procedural advisor to the Speaker, Members and Committees of Parliament.

 Parliament is supported by an administrative staff numbering around 106 people.
-They include procedural, research, library, ICT, Hansard, tables, committee, finance, inter-parliamentary, human resources and general administration staff.
+They include procedural, research, library, ICT, Hansard, tables, committee, finance, inter-parliamentary, human resources, civic education and media and general administration staff.